2022-07-19 | Tobias Sterbak

 dtype='object')

-We investigate the feature ‘compactness error’ here, so $j$ will be $15$.
+We investigate the feature ‘compactness error’ here, so jj will be 1515.
 The procedure is the same for every other feature as well.
-Also, we pick the number of iterations $M = 1000$.
+Also, we pick the number of iterations M=1000M = 1000.
 Next we also have to pick a sample instance to explain.

 sample_idx = 0